-The clinical outcomes, work status and work loss, costs, and quality adjusted life years, and total costs and components of costs over the 2 -year time horizon were calculated in a Markov cohort analyses of each strategy for each condition.
+The clinical outcomes, work status and work loss, costs, and quality adjusted life years, and total costs and components of costs over the 2-year time horizon were calculated in a Markov cohort analysis of each strategy for each condition.
 Two major sources of uncertainty are accounted for in the model design and analysis.
 The first source of uncertainty results from variability among patients within each LBD condition and within groups of patients that receive a specific intervention.
-This "first order" variability between patients and the selection of patients for clinical trials is addressed with a microsimulation that evaluates the outcome in a sample of 1000 patents with similar baseline characteristics for each strategy.
+This "first order" variability between patients and the selection of patients for clinical trials is addressed with a microsimulation that evaluates the outcome in a sample of 1,000 patients with similar baseline characteristics for each strategy.

-The second source of uncertainty results from uncertainty about the effectiveness of specific interventions studied and reported in the published medical literature, as well as uncertainty in the measurements of clinical outcomes, costs, and quality of life.
-This "second order" variability between strategies is addressed in a probabilistic sensitivity analysis that represents the key model data as probability distributions and analyzes the outcome of 1000 samples for the set of distributions for the model parameters.
-The first order microsimulation with 1000 "patient" samples is nested within each of the 1000 parameter samples (total of 1,000,000 samples) in the probabilistic sensitivity analysis.
-The summary measures of these outcomes have inherent variation due to sampling and should be interpreted cautiously when differences in these outcomes between strategies are small.
+The second source of uncertainty results from variability in estimates of the effectiveness of specific interventions reported in the published medical literature, as well as uncertainty in the measurements of clinical outcomes, costs, and quality of life.
+This "second order" variability between strategies is addressed in a probabilistic sensitivity analysis that represents the key model data as probability distributions and analyzes the outcome of 1,000 samples for the set of distributions for the model parameters.
+The first order microsimulation with 1,000 "patient" samples is nested within each of the 1,000 parameter samples (total of one million samples) in the probabilistic sensitivity analysis.
+The summary measures of these outcomes have inherent variation due to sampling and should be interpreted cautiously when differences between strategies are small.